11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 Both partners need to be healthy and fit when they are trying for a baby.
 There are many factors that can affect their efforts along the way.
-It is important to recognize these misconceptions about conception (pun intended!) and ensure a successful pregnancy.
+It is important to recognise these misconceptions about conception (pun intended!) and ensure a successful pregnancy.

 Are You Trying to Conceive Since Long?

 If you are wondering why you can’t get pregnant even after doing everything right, then it’s time to look up the definition of your ‘right’.
 When it’s your body and hormones, there are ‘n’ things that could go wrong.
 You must have thought that making a baby is not difficult, but it turns out that it is.
 Some couples don’t take time to get pregnant, while others could have to wait for so long that they lose hope.

 But do you know why this happens?
 When ‘trying to conceive’ you might be making certain mistakes, or there might be some problem with your body that might be coming in the way.

 WATCH: How to Get Pregnant as Explained by Dr Suhasini Inamadar